fede2cr/CircuitPython_WifiCar/README.en.md

 ## Instructions
 ### Physical assembly

 It is recommented that you install stacking headers and terminals on the Feather and Featherwing previous to the class.
-If you prepare in advance you will only need a phillips screw driver to complete the assembly of the chasis.
+If you prepare in advance you will only need a phillips screw driver to complete the assembly of the chassis.

 - Solder stacking headers on the ESP8266 Feather Huzzah and the DC motor Featherwing.
 - Solder screw terminals for the DC motor Featherwing.